-- a) grant loans or act as guarantor for third parties; - b) invest directly in real estate or in securities issued by the Management Company; - c) invest directly in commodities and commodity papers; - d) short-sell securities.
+- (a) grant loans or act as guarantor for third parties; - (b) invest directly in real estate, commodities and commodity papers; - (c) short-sell securities.

 The Management Company may determine further investment restrictions at any time in the interests of the unitholders, provided such restrictions are necessary to comply with the laws and regulations of the countries in which the Fund's unit certificates are offered and sold.